devnyxie/devnyxie/README.md

 </div>

-Hello!
-I'm Tim, a passionate young software developer fascinated by coding.
-I speak multiple languages, including English, Greek, Russian, and Polish.
-Currently, I work as a Full Stack Developer at DemandSphere, where I enjoy exploring the dynamic world of software development.
+Hi there!
+My name is Tim, I'm a passionate young software developer who loves coding.
+I can communicate in several languages, including English, Greek, Russian, and Polish.
+Currently, I work as a **Full Stack Developer** at [DemandSphere](https://www.demandsphere.com/), where I enjoy exploring the dynamic world of software development.

 ---